Bentresh stela: Dating

 the text is commonly regarded as pseudo-epigraphical; despite being carefully composed and carved in the New Kingdom fashion, the text itself betrays a much later execution.

 Adolf Erman suggested an early Ptolemaic datation for the stela, an opinion shared by Kim Ryholt; others scholars instead interpreted the text as anti-Persian propaganda and dated the stela to the 27th Dynasty (reigned 525 –404 BC).

 Purpose

 Its purpose might have been to reminisce on Egypt's old glory during foreign Persian or Ptolemaic rule, or to glorify Khonsu-Neferhotep, "the merciful" and Khonsu-Pairsekher, "the provider", the two aspects of the god worshiped in Thebes, or was inspired by the rivalry of their respective priesthoods.

 The alleged marriage between Ramesses II and the daughter of the prince of Bactria has recently been interpreted as an example of imitatio alexandri, i.e. the imitation of Alexander the Great.
+However, the reading of Bakhtan may be a corruption of the Egyptian hieroglyphs for the Hatti-Land..
+If so, the legend perhaps more closely reflects Ramessid interactions with the Hittites and the "continuity of the fame of Ramesses II and his high deeds in later popular tradition."

 Description

 The stela is made of black sandstone; its proportions are 222×109 cm.
 It was found in 1829 in a small Ptolemaic shrine that stood next to the Khonsu temple of Ramesses III in Karnak.
 It is now in the Louvre (Louvre C 284).